Close Search

 Utah Mule Deer Hunting

-Utah offers two categories for deer permits — limited-entry and general season.
-Both are awarded through a draw system, but they have different point systems and separate draws.
-You can only hold one mule deer buck permit per year.
-If you’re selected for a limited-entry buck deer permit, you’re not eligible for a general season buck permit.
+Utah issues deer permits in two categories: limited-entry and general-season.
+Both are awarded through a draw system, but each has a separate draw and point structure.
+Hunters may hold only one mule deer permit per year.
+If you draw a limited-entry buck deer permit, you are not eligible to obtain a general-season buck permit.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-Limited-entry hunts are designed to maintain higher buck-to-doe ratios and are divided into premium limited-entry and standard limited-entry categories.
-The Paunsaugunt and Henry Mountains are classified as premium limited-entry units and are managed to maintain a buck-to-doe ratio of 40-55 bucks per 100 does.
-These units are known for their top-tier trophy potential, though other standard limited-entry areas like Oak Creek, San Juan, and Dolores Triangle can produce a few high-quality bucks every year.
+Limited-entry hunts are intended to support higher buck-to-doe ratios and are split into premium limited-entry and standard limited-entry units.
+The Paunsaugunt and Henry Mountains are designated as premium limited-entry units and are managed to maintain forty to fifty bucks per one hundred does.
+These areas are well known for exceptional trophy potential, though standard limited-entry units such as Oak Creek, San Juan, and the Dolores Triangle also produce quality bucks each year.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

-Another unique hunt is the cactus buck hunt, which allows hunters to harvest an antlered deer with at least 50% of its antlers covered in velvet.
-This hunt was created to address a rise in cactus bucks within the Paunsaugunt unit.
-Initially, the hunt provided good opportunities when there was a high number of cactus bucks, but now, as their numbers have dwindled, finding a cactus buck with a decent rack has become a rare and challenging task, almost like searching for a needle in a haystack.
+Another distinctive opportunity is the cactus buck hunt, which allows hunters to take an antlered deer with at least fifty percent of its antlers still in velvet.
+This hunt was established ten years ago in response to an increase in cactus bucks in the Paunsaugunt unit.
+Early on, when cactus bucks were more abundant, the hunt offered solid opportunities.
+However, as their numbers have declined, locating a cactus buck with a respectable set of antlers has become extremely difficult, making a successful harvest feel much like finding a needle in a haystack.

 Limited-Entry HAMS Deer

 We don’t provide specific comments on all of these hunts, as they tend to be a gamble in terms of hunt quality and harvest success.
-While the HAMSS hunts allow the use of a muzzleloader within certain guidelines, there are different restrictions that hunters should review on page 106.
-Of the three HAMSS hunts available, the Book Cliffs/Floy Canyon and Kaiparowits units offer the best potential for trophy bucks.
+While the HAMSS hunts allow the use of various weapons within certain guidelines, there are different restrictions that hunters should review on page 113.
+Of the HAMSS hunts available, the Book Cliffs/Floy Canyon, Kaiparowits, and Mancos Mesa units offer the best potential for trophy bucks.
 These areas have lower deer populations and will present a tough challenge, but they’re home to a few bucks that may exceed the 180” mark.

 Limited-Entry Muzzleloader Hunts on General Season Units

-Utah offers late limited-entry muzzleloader hunts on all general season units.
-This program began in 2015 with a small number of units and has since expanded and adjusted over the years.
+Utah offers late limited-entry muzzleloader hunts on all general-season units.
+This program began in 2015 with a small number of units and has since expanded to every general-season unit.
 It has been successful in providing more limited-entry hunt opportunities for applicants to use their points, helping to clear out a few more hunters from the limited-entry pool.

-These later season hunts can be effective in finding mature bucks as they move closer to does, but rut activity can be unpredictable, making it a bit of a hit-or-miss situation.
+These late season hunts can be good for finding mature bucks as they move closer to does, but rut activity can be unpredictable, making it a bit of a hit-or-miss situation.
 While some great bucks have been taken, those are the exception rather than the rule.

-It’s important to note that these general season units are managed for lower buck-to-doe ratios compared to Utah’s dedicated limited-entry units.
+It’s important to note that these general-season units are managed for lower buck-to-doe ratios compared to Utah’s limited-entry units.
 As a result, finding bucks over 180” can be challenging.
-If you’re hoping for a better shot at an older age class buck, it’s worth considering Utah’s top general season units.
-Pay attention to the three-year average buck-to-doe ratios listed in the table as they can give you an idea of which units might have a better chance of producing older bucks.
+If you’re hoping for a better shot at an older age class buck, it’s worth considering Utah’s top general-season units.
+Pay attention to the three-year average buck-to-doe ratios listed in the table, as they can give you an idea of which units might have a better chance of producing older bucks.

-Utah is a great state to apply for limited-entry deer hunts, especially if you’re already applying for other species and don’t mind waiting 14+ years for entry-level unit bonus permits or a shot at a random permit.
-With some of the best deer genetics in the West, it’s definitely worth tossing your name in the hat for an additional $16.
+Utah is a great state to apply for limited-entry deer hunts, especially if you’re already applying for other species and don’t mind waiting fourteen or more years for entry-level unit bonus permits or a shot at a random permit.
+With some of the best deer genetics in the West, it’s definitely worth tossing your name in the hat for an additional $21.

 Utah Mule Deer Hunting | General